Our Board of Trustees

 She lives in Hammersmith & Fulham and has chaired the boroughs commissions on poverty and worklessness and the proposals for a third runway at Heathrow.
 To relax, she sees her three grown up children, goes walking, grows vegetables and sings in a choir.

-Uwa joined the Home-Start Westminster board in July 2019.
+Denise joined the Home-Start WKCHF Board of Trustees in May 2019.

 Liz Jarvis has been a journalist for over 25 years’ and has interviewed parents from all over the country and different walks of life about their parenting journey and experiences, as well as campaigning and broadcasting on a variety of parenting issues.
 She has also been a parent ambassador for various brands, helping to shape the way they communicate to parents.